andrewgormley/educenter-hugo/exampleSite/content/english/tournaments/vcod.gg-divisions-season-1.md

 +++
 ### **Cup Information**

-With the recent resurgence of the United Offensive all weapons scene, we have decided to revive what is left of the riflers!

-We are pleased to announce, that the registration for our vcod.gg United Offensive competition will be going live on the 20th of August.
+We are pleased to announce that the registration for season #1 of our weekend division cup will be going live on the 31st of August.
 Please find information about the upcoming competition below.

-**Registration Opens:** 20th of August 2020, 18:00 GMT.
+**Registration Opens:** 31st of August 2020, 18:00 GMT.

-**Registration Closes:** 4th of September 2020, 18:00 GMT.
+**Registration Closes:** 16th of September 2020, 18:00 GMT.

-**Cup Format:** Group stage followed by a double elimination knockout.
+**Cup Format:**

 **Maps:** Group stage – maps will be pre-decided.
 Knockout stage - teams can pick any map from the pool once.